 - Show Camo Frogs picture on the overhead or projector.
 Have the students quietly count how many frogs they can find in 30 seconds and record that number on the Frog Tally worksheet (worksheet A for pie charting or worksheet B for bar graphing). - 2.
 Show the Bright Frogs picture and have the students quietly count how many frogs they can find in 30 seconds.
 Record that number on the Frog Tally worksheet chosen in step 1. - 3.
 Show the Camo Frogs Key and then the Bright Frogs Key.
 Point out the locations of frogs to the students.
 There are 10 frogs in each picture.
 Using either Frog Tally worksheet A or B, help the students calculate the percentage of frogs they found in each picture.
 Illustrate this using the pie chart and/or bar graph provided.
 Have students answer Question 1. - 4.
-Ask students: why do they think coloration is important for animals?
-How does the coloration of Frogs from sheet A compare to sheet B?
-How could both be helpful for the different frogs' survival? - 5.
 Discuss reasons for observed differences in number of frogs between the two pictures (some frogs are using cryptic coloration and some are using aposematic coloring). - Explain that animals use a variety of coloration strategies to stay alive.
 Define and then show examples of aposematic coloration, cryptic coloration, and sexual/ gender dimorphism. - Aposematic coloration: skunk, coral snake - Cryptic coloration: Fowler's toad, arctic hare - Sexual/gender dimorphism: cardinal, mallard

-- 7. Give each student one of the bird or frog coloring sheets (the teacher will need to hand out representatives of all sheets provided).
+- 6. Give each student one of the bird or frog coloring sheets (the teacher will need to hand out representatives of all sheets provided).
 Each coloring sheet has a description of cryptic, aposematic, male or female.
 Students should color their animal according to the description on the sheet.
 For example: - a.
 Female birds and cryptic frogs will need to blend into their surroundings.
 Students should color them earth tones like green, brown, and/or black. - b.
 Male birds have showy colors that attract a female.
 Students should use bright colors for these. - c.
 Aposematic frogs issue a warning sign.
-Students should color these frogs with bright colors and bold patterns. - 8.
+Students should color these frogs with bright colors and bold patterns. - 7.
 After the students have colored their animal sheet, they will then act out the animal's defense strategy.
-To accomplish this, have a student act as a predator (bobcat, hawk, wolf, snake, etc.) and another students will respond in the following ways: aposematic and male animals will stand up and hold their ground; cryptic and female animals will freeze in place and/or hide.
-Students that do not exhibit the proper behavior will be captured by the predator until. - As a conclusion, have the students review each coloration strategy and fill out the Vocabulary Worksheet.
+To accomplish this, the teacher will act as a predator (bobcat, hawk, wolf, snake, etc.) and the students will respond in the following ways: aposematic and male animals will stand up and hold their ground; cryptic and female animals will freeze in place and/or hide.
+Students that do not exhibit the proper behavior will be captured by the teacher until the next round. - 8.
+As a conclusion, have the students review each coloration strategy and fill out the Vocabulary Worksheet. - 9.
+As homework or a second classroom activity, have the students pick one of their animals and write a story about it.